icopy-site/awesome/docs/awesome/awesome-iam.md

 ### Threat Intelligence

 How to detect, unmask and classify offensive online activities.
 Most of the time these are monitored by security, networking and/or infrastructure engineering teams.
-Still, these are good resources for T\&S and IAM people, who might be called upon for additional expertise for analysis and handling of threats.
+Still, these are good resources for T&S and IAM people, who might be called upon for additional expertise for analysis and handling of threats.

 - [Awesome Threat Intelligence](https://github.com/hslatman/awesome-threat-intelligence) - “A concise definition of Threat Intelligence: evidence-based knowledge, including context, mechanisms, indicators, implications and actionable advice, about an existing or emerging menace or hazard to assets that can be used to inform decisions regarding the subject's response to that menace or hazard.”